lacruzanthony/ticketing/README.md

 `Docker build -t anthonyla/auth`

-Once the image is build we can push it to our local Docker context:
+Once the image is built, we can push it to our local Docker context:

 `Docker push anthonyla/auth`

-Once you have ran for each service the steps above, we can execute the skaffold command.
-It's important to be placed in `ticketing` folder:
+Once you run the steps above for each service, we can execute the skaffold command.
+It's essential to be placed in the `ticketing` folder:

 `skaffold dev`